 - All 5 of these apps offer some bonus features — but generally, I am comparing basic features that all share.
 Of course, some things are a matter of personal preference, such as illustrations versus photos.

 A novice birder spots a bird in the backyard and would like to identify it.
-First, following Boucher’s Rules of Beginner Birding, narrow it down — big, small, hawk, warbler, woodpecker, whatever — you need to know a little to get started.
+First you need to narrow it down — big, small, hawk, warbler, woodpecker, whatever.

 But wait!
 Audubon Birds is already helping you do that.
 You can browse by shape (duck-like, hawk-like, perching, etc.).
 That’s pretty nice for the novice.